Endoscope used for a Laparoscopy or other procedures to examine inside the body

-An endoscope is an illuminated typically slender instrument used particularly to give medical practitioners an inner view of the body by way of the elongated optical tube.
-The procedure by which this is carried out is called and endoscopy.
+An endoscope is an illuminated typically slender instrument used particularly to give medical practitioners an inner view of the body by way of the elongated optical tube, like during a Laparoscopy procedure.
+The procedure by which this is carried out is called an endoscopy.
 Endoscopy as the name implies means to look inside.
-Unlike other medical imaging techniques and equipment such as x-rays, ct scans, and ultrasounds, these equipments have the unique ability to be inserted directly into the organ or cavity of the body.
-Specialised equipments are named after their target organ such as cystoscopes for the bladder, nephroscope for kidneys, bronchoscopes for the bronchus.
+They can come with accessories such as flexible tubing, light guide, or cleaning brushes.
+Unlike other medical imaging techniques and equipment such as x-rays, ct scans, and ultrasounds, these equipment have the unique ability to be inserted directly into the organ or cavity of the body.
+Specialized equipment are named after their target organ such as cystoscopes for the bladder, nephroscope for kidneys, bronchoscopes for the bronchus.
 These medical instruments are also used to visually examine and are crucial in arthroscopic surgeries.
-These equipments come in two main categories rigid and flexible.
+These equipment come in two main categories rigid and flexible.

 Rigid Endoscopy Equipment

 A rigid endoscopy equipment uses a straight tube usually with a light attached at the other end.
 In rigid instruments, the optical lens train transfers the viewed image to the user’s eye or to the video monitor.
 This lens train is made up of precisely aligned glass lenses and spacers.
 The image is able to be seen by light transmission through the light cord and power source via a system of illumination fibers distributed around the lens train.
 Rigid endoscopes are the primary ways medical practitioners diagnose oral cavity, pharynx, oesophagus, and trachea problems.
 It can be used to locate lumps, masses or polyps and tumours.
 Biopsies can be extracted for further medical examination.

 - Shaft- Made out of stainless steel the shaft houses the lens train.
 The length of the shaft is called the scopes working length.
 Within the shaft there is a secondary tube.